Lenin1937/AIR-RISE-INC/README.md

-# iCorp Pro - Business Formation Platform
+#AIR-RISE-INC - Business Formation Platform

 A comprehensive Laravel-based business formation platform that helps entrepreneurs start their businesses quickly and efficiently.